wuboy0307/go-gpdb/gpdb/README.md

 # Introduction

-Gpdb CLI helps to download, install, remove and manage the software of GPDB / GPCC, either as single node installation or multi node installation.
+The gpdb CLI helps to download, install, remove, and manage GPDB / GPCC installation, in both single and multi node installations.

-# Prerequisite

-+ You will need to first provision the vagrant VM, please follow the instruction as described on the [datalab documentation](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#create) to provision a vagrant VM.
-+ Make sure your provisioned can access the internet.

 # Installation

-+ The gpdb cli is automatically downloaded and installed on the provisioned VM, there is no additional step needed.
-+ Connect to the provisioned VM using [datalab ssh](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#ssh) and start using the gpdb cli using the [examples](#example) mentioned below
++ To provision a vagrant VM with go-gpdb pre-installed, please follow the instructions in the [datalab documentation](../datalab#create).
+Make sure it can access the internet.
+Connect to the provisioned VM using [datalab ssh](../datalab#ssh) and start using the gpdb cli using the [examples](#example) mentioned below.
++ If configuring your own VM, please follow the instructions in [INSTALL.md](INSTALL.md).

 # Usage

-The usage of gpdb CLI

 ```
 Usage: